rhdunn/flite/README.md

 ## Compilation

-In general

-    tar zxvf flite-1.0-beta.tar.gz
-    cd flite
+The project supports an autogen-style autotools build system.
+You can build the project by running:

+    ./autogen.sh
     make

-Where tar is gnu tar (gtar), and make is gnu make (gmake).

-Configuration should be automatic, but mayeb doesn't work in all cases especially if you have some new compiler.
-You can explicitly set to compiler in config/config and add any options you see fit.
+Configuration should be automatic, but maybe doesn't work in all cases especially if you have a new compiler.
+You can explicitly set to compiler in `config/config` and add any options you see fit.
 Configure tries to guess these but it might be able for cross compilation cases Interesting options there are: